joba-1/HumiControl/README.md

 ## Wiring

+If you want to use other pins, adjust the #defines accordingly.

 ### BME280

 This is a breadboard friendly wiring for a standard BME280 breakout board and a NodeMCU:
 All pins align, no extra wiring necessary.

     BME280 GND <--> ESP8266 GND
-    BME280 SCL <--> ESP8266 D5
+    BME280 SCL <--> ESP8266 D5 (D1 is standard)
-    BME280 SDA <--> ESP8266 D6
+    BME280 SDA <--> ESP8266 D6 (D2 is standard)
     BME280 3V3 <--> ESP8266 3V3

-If you use other pins for SCL and SDA, adjust the Wire.begin(SDA, SCL) call accordingly.

 ### Capacitive Soil Moisture Sensor (V1.2)

     CAP GND  <--> ESP8266 GND
     CAP VCC  <--> ESP8266 3V3
     CAP AOUT <--> ESP8266 A0

+### Fan Power

+    for PWM control of a fan connect D5 with mosfet gate.
+    Schematics and pcb board are in the eagle/ subfolder (warning: uses rare p-channel mosfet).